Abdullah9431/Qubit-Coin/README.md

 1. **Start the Qubi Node:**

     ```bash
-    java -jar target/qubi-node-1.0.0.jar
+    java -jar target/Qubit-coin-node-1.0.0.jar
     ```

 ## Usage

-Once the Qubi node is running, you can interact with the blockchain using the Qubi wallet or through API endpoints provided by the node.
+Once the Qubi node is running, you can interact with the blockchain using the Qubit-Coin wallet or through API endpoints provided by the node.
 Detailed documentation on API usage and wallet operations can be found in the `docs` folder.

 ## Contributing